 In a divorce, a court may order one spouse to pay alimony to the other.
-Alimony may also be called maintenance or spousal support.
-This legal obligation arises from the fact that spouses are legally bound to support each other.
-In a divorce, one party with greater financial resources may be required to provide financial support to the other party for a period of time.
+Alimony (also commonly called “maintenance” or “spousal support”) is a legal obligation that arises from the fact that spouses are legally bound to support one another.
+Even though the spouses are separating, Kansas law wants to ensure that both parties are protected from severe financial distress.

-There is no absolute right to spousal support in Kansas.
-Instead, a court will look at a number of factors to determine whether alimony should be granted.
+Legally speaking, there is no absolute right to spousal support in Kansas.
+Instead, family law courts look at a number of factors to determine whether alimony should be granted.
+These factors may include:

 If awarded by the court, alimony does not have to be a monthly payment.
 It could also be a lump sum payment that allows a spouse to support themselves for a period of time.
 In any case, spousal support is usually limited to an initial term of 121 months (approximately 10 years).
-The Court can decide to extend spousal support beyond the initial term if additional alimony is warranted by the situation.
+The court can decide to extend spousal support beyond the initial term if additional alimony is warranted by the situation.

 Unless the parties agree otherwise, alimony can only be modified to reduce the payments.
 The court cannot reduce past due payments, so if you need to modify your maintenance payments, it is to your advantage to file a motion as soon as possible.

 For cases involving spousal support, you will need the assistance of a skilled family law attorney to guide you through the process.
 Jeffers Law Office will explain your alimony rights and obligations, as well as the likely outcome of taking a spousal support order to court.
 Attorney Mark Jeffers is well-practiced in finding amicable solutions to issues such as spousal support and would love to help you reach an agreement that works for both you and your ex.
 Contact Jeffers Law Office today for a free initial consultation on your alimony case.